masgalascharles/2dev.js/README.md

+This was one of my first real projects from years ago.
+I lost it and just now rediscovered this code, and I completely forget how it works.
+At the time, I was attempting to create a more straightforward game development process with JavaScript.
+Unfinished and I don't understand it because it has been so long, but it's nice to look back on how I've evolved as a programmer.

 # 2dev.js Version 2
 2dev.js is a 2D game development library I created for HTML5 Canvas.
 I originally started developing this library so I could create my games quickly without having to redo any of the math for collision logic.
 But I kept adding new functions to the library and decided to publish it.
 This library is very simple and is intended to make game development on an HTML5 Canvas as easy as possible.
 <br/>